nguyenvukhang/kitty2/docs/launch.rst

 Every callback is passed a reference to the global ``Boss`` object as well as the ``Window`` object the action is occurring on.
 The ``data`` object is a dict that contains event dependent data.
-You have full access to kitty internals in the watcher scripts, however kitty internals are not documented/stable so for most things you are better off using the kitty :doc:`Remote control API </remote-control>`.
+You have full access to alatty internals in the watcher scripts, however alatty internals are not documented/stable so for most things you are better off using the alatty :doc:`Remote control API </remote-control>`.
 Simply call :code:`boss.call_remote_control()`, with the same arguments you would pass to ``kitten @``.
 For example: